potential-nl-blsp/eudi-poc-nl/README.md

  1. Clone this repository
  1. Obtain a free [ngrok](https://ngrok.com/) domain (account required).
- 3. Replace all occurrences of `{NGROK-DOMAIN}` with your own domain in the following files:
+ 3. Replace all occurrences of `{NGROK_DOMAIN}` with your own domain in the following files:
     - ngrok/ngrok.yml
     - haproxy/haproxy.conf
     - nginx/crl-server.conf